 Winter, the Dolphin!

 Clearwater is also home to Winter the dolphin, the star of Dolphin Tale.
 She lives with her friend Hope, star of Dolphin Tale 2, at Clearwater Marine Aquarium.
-Check out some more reasons to visit Clearwater in this post.
+Check out these fun things to do in Clearwater.

 Our family found pubic parking available right near Clearwater beach, or if you prefer, there is an area trolly for getting around.
 It is a convenient beach experience for families, adding to why it is one of the best Florida beaches for families.
 Clearwater Beach also has a wide variety of accommodations for just about any family vacation budget.

 Not far from Clearwater is Treasure Island beach.
 If you want to enjoy the soft sand and turquoise waters of Clearwater but have a quieter experience, Treasure Island is the place to be.
 The area is still home to many budget-friendly beach hotels and motels, but it isn’t as crowded as Clearwater beach.

 If you want to visit Treasure Island just for the day, we found several access points to Treasure Island and small parking areas right off of Gulf Boulevard, the main road.
 For a real seashore experience, you can enjoy one of the beachfront properties for easy and convenient access to the beach.

 Plenty of beach shops and restaurants line Gulf Boulevard.
 Though the beach itself is quieter, you can still find plenty to do apres-beach in this area, and it is a short drive to Clearwater beach for access to the activities and restaurants there.

 About an hour south of Tampa is Anna Maria Island, home to one of the best Florida beaches for families.
 Anna Maria Island is quite large and includes the well-known Bradenton Beach and Holmes Beach, both busier but still gorgeous beaches.